tartansandal/tartansandal.github.io/_posts/2020-01-20-github-pages-on-fedora.md

 bundle exec jekyll serve
 ```

-The final wrinkle is the following very useful `jekyll` sub-command:
+The final wrinkle is the following useful `jekyll` sub-command:

 ```shell
 jekyll new PATH